 What is involved?

 A date and time for the interview to take place will be arranged between yourself and the researcher.
-You will be asked to sign a consent form and you will be given a copy of this to keep.
+You and the researcher will also decide the best way to conduct the interview (e.g. face-to-face, by telephone, video call or another way).
 The interview will begin and is likely to last around 45 minutes.
 The interview is like having a conversation with the researcher, but we will be talking about your views of prison healthcare.
 The conversation will be recorded on a digital tape recorder so that there is an exact record.
+If you have a face-to-face interview, you will be asked to sign a consent form and given a copy of this to keep.
+If you have a telephone or video interview, you will receive an electronic copy of the consent form.
+Before starting the interview, the researcher will ask you to say “I agree” to each of the statements on the consent form.
+This part of the recording will be kept separate from the interview recording.

 Everything discussed is confidential; you do not have to answer any questions that you do not want to answer.
 However, the researchers have a professional duty of care that they must meet.
 This means that there a few occasions where we would need to inform someone senior outside of the research team about an issue talked about during the interview.
 This would happen if: